graasp/graasp-deploy/Readme.md

 4. Finally, click on **Run workflow** and wait until the process is finished.

 ### Create a new candidate for the staging environment
-Whenever you want to promote a new version of your development so that it goes from development to staging environment, you should perform the following steps:
-1. Open a CLI window from your repository folder
+To promote a new version of your development so that it goes from development to staging environment, you need to generate a new version.
+For this purpose, make sure your repository is using `standard-version`:
+- this utility must be added to the `devDependencies` of your repository.
+- the following scripts must be included in your `package.json`:
+    ````
+    {
+        "scripts": {
+            "release": "standard-version -a",
+            "release:first": "standard-version -a --first-release",
+            "release:minor": "standard-version -a --release-as minor",
+            "release:major": "standard-version -a --release-as major"
+        }
+    }
+    ````

+Whenever you want to create a new tag, perform the following steps:
-2. Run the following commands
+1. Choose between one of the following options:
+    - **First Release**: To generate a tag and your changelog for your first release, simply do:
+        ````
+        yarn run release:first
+        ````
+    - **Cutting Releases**: to cut a new release, simply do:
+        ````
+        yarn run release
+        ````

+    - **Release as a Target Type Imperatively**: To forgo the automated version bump use one of the following:
         ```
-    git tag vA.B.C
-    git push origin --tags
+        yarn run release:minor
+        yarn run release:major
         ```
+    For more information on which option to choose based on the appropriate tag syntax, see [Semantic Versioning HOWTO](https://github.com/dbrock/semver-howto).

+2. Run `git push --follow-tags origin master` to publish the new tag.

 3. This will automatically trigger the `update-staging-version.yml` workflow inside your repository.

 This process sends the new tag to the [graasp-deploy](https://github.com/graasp/graasp-deploy) repository and creates a new `YYYYMMddhhmm-staging-versions.json` file including the new version.

-For more information on the appropriate tag syntax, see [???].

 ### Deploy a new stack to staging environment
-The Continuous Delivery workflow (`cdelivery-trigger.yml`) is responsible of deploying a new stack of all the ecosystem versions to staging environment.
+The Continuous Delivery workflow (`cdelivery-trigger.yml`) is responsible for deploying a new stack of all the ecosystem versions to staging environment.
 It can be manually run from the Actions tab of the
 [graasp-deploy](https://github.com/graasp/graasp-deploy) repository.
 Being a member of the **staging** team is required to perform these steps.

 ![Action tab](assets/images/learn-github-actions-repository.png)